Keyboard shortcuts

 --hot-dir(database parent dir)Directory for write-ahead hot files

---cors(disabled)CORS allowed origins
+--cors-origins(disabled)CORS allowed origins

 Auth Modes